Elephant (working title)

 A big part of my painting practice is about finding ownership of the form by testing its perimeter.
 Unpacking its history and expectations into simpler parts, then rearranging them in ways that made sense to me.
-It’s a form of playing to me.
-And I went about doing this in different ways.
+It’s a form of playing, and I went about doing this in different ways.

 Most of it started around the new millennium when I switched studios, had internet access and later started photography.
 The move from Melawati to Old Klang Road is prompted by a need for change.
-3 years in Malaysia Institute of Art and another 3 years after as a hermit painter in the hills of Taman Zooview.
+3 years in Malaysia Institute of Art and another 3 years after graduation as a hermit painter in the hills of Taman Zooview.
 A switch from an isolated space to one that is shared and more social.
 Ironically, the new environment is busier but the pace of my painting slowed.
-The switch also marks a return to easel painting.
-And all the prep work that comes with it.
-After a few years of making larger, more spontaneous paintings.
+The switch also marks a return to easel painting and all the prep work that comes with it.
+After 3 years of making larger, more spontaneous paintings.

 Internet and representation

-With access to a computer and the internet, certain aspects of my painting were inevitably digitised.
-This had an effect on both the way I look at and make paintings.
-Picking up and researching photography also enable other ways to think about image-making.
-Rethinking the basic premise of my painting only as an act of image-making is significant.
-Instead, approach paintings as object making, concepts or a genre.
+In the early 2000s, I begin to have access to a computer and the internet.
+Certain aspects of my painting were inevitably digitized and this affected both the way I look at and make paintings.
+Picking up and researching photography also enable other ways to think about painting.
+One important thought is reconsidering the basic premise of my painting only as an act of image-making.
+I began approaching painting as the making of painted objects, a concept or a genre.
 Shifting the priorities to things outside the frame and on the frame itself.

 Bliss, 2010, Oil on canvas